ga4gh/va-spec/docs/source/introduction.rst

 The VA-Spec provides a :ref:`SEPIO-based Modeling Framework<what-is-the-sepio-framework>` that includes the following components:

-#. :ref:`A Foundational Core Information Model (Core-IM) <core-im>`: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
-This 'GKS Core-IM', which is based on the SEPIO Information Model, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which 'Standard VA Profiles' are built.
+#. :ref:`A Foundational Core Information Model (Core-IM) <core-im>`: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them. *This 'GKS Core-IM', which is based on the SEPIO Information Model, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which 'Standard VA Profiles' are built*.

-#. :ref:`Standard VA Profiles <standard-profiles>`: A set of models built as 'Profiles' of the Core-IM Statement or Study Result classes, each supporting a specific types of knowledge about molecular variation (e.g. a :ref:`Variant Pathogenicity Statement <variant-pathogenicity-statement>`) Profile.
-These models are provided as machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community.
+#. :ref:`Standard VA Profiles <standard-profiles>`: A set of models built as 'Profiles' of the Core-IM Statement or Study Result classes, each supporting a specific types of knowledge about molecular variation (e.g. a :ref:`Variant Pathogenicity Statement <variant-pathogenicity-statement>`) Profile. *These models are provided as machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community*.

-#. :ref:`A Profiling Methodology <profiling-methodology>`:  A set of defined processes, conventions, and tooling support to guide VA and community developers in executing the Profiling process.
-This approach allows adopters to  build profiles for new statement types, or extend existing profiles for their data or use case - supporting a distributed approach to VA standards development.
+#. :ref:`A Profiling Methodology <profiling-methodology>`:  A set of defined processes, conventions, and tooling support to guide VA and community developers in executing the Profiling process. *This approach allows adopters to  build profiles for new statement types, or extend existing profiles for their data or use case - supporting a distributed approach to VA standards development*.

-#. :ref:`A Python Reference Implementation <reference-implementation>`:  Code libraries that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles.
-These resources provide a working example of code that can be adopted and/or extended by adopters. ``COMING SOON``
+#. :ref:`A Python Reference Implementation <reference-implementation>`:  Code libraries that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles. *These resources provide a working example of code that can be adopted and/or extended by adopters*. ``COMING SOON``

 This modeling framework has allowed for distributed, implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the expertise of diverse adopters, and produces standards that have been proven out in working applications.